 - Identify shared metrics to examine program effectiveness;

 - Increase transparency and accessibility of state grants and resources, particularly for school districts without a grant writer, which includes improving outreach and may include developing common grant applications;

 - Facilitate and address data sharing, including allowable data sharing at the local level, when appropriate and allowable under state and federal law; and

 - Address school safety program challenges in a coordinated way.

 The working group may contract with a consultant to optimize the alignment and effectiveness of the school safety efforts in Colorado and identify evidence-based best practices.
 The general assembly may appropriate money to the working group for a consultant, and the working group can accept gifts, grants, and donations.
 The working group only meets if the department of public safety identifies sufficient funding to cover the costs associated with the working group.

-(Note: This summary applies to this bill as introduced.)
+(Note: This summary applies to this bill as enacted.)